hyprwm/hyprland-wiki/content/configuring/core/binds/gestures.md

 | scale | float | Optional gesture delta multiplier |
 | disable_inhibit | boolean | If true, allows the gesture to bypass shortcut inhibitors |

-Some gestures might have their own additional fields, which are described in the [Actions](#actions) table above.
+Some gestures might have their own additional fields, which are described in the [Actions](#actions) table.

 ### Examples